-While you can certainly reach Lookout Mountain with a car, the more exciting way to reach its summit is via the Incline Railway.
-It’s been billed “America’s Most Amazing Mile”, transporting passengers up the steep part of the mountain on a 73 percent grade track, considered the steepest in the world.
-Visit the observation deck at the upper station to see magnificent views of the surrounding area, while the famous Point Park and Battles for Chattanooga Museum are less than a mile north of the railway station.
+Good to Know: Make sure to visit the observation deck at the upper station to see magnificent views of the surrounding area.
+The famous Point Park and Battles for Chattanooga Museum are less than a mile north of the railway station.

 Admire artwork at Hunter Museum of American Art

 Good to Know: Set in a 1904 classic revival mansion, you can come here to see a wide array of collections, from decorative art pieces to mixed media masterpieces.

 Browse the attractions in Bluff View Art District

 Good to Know: While it only stretches across 1 and 1/2 blocks, it packs a lot of punch for its size and offers incredible views overlooking the Tennessee River and downtown Chattanooga.

 Visit the historic Chickamauga & Chattanooga National Military Park

-Explore the Raccoon Mountain Caverns
+Explore Raccoon Mountain Caverns

 Good to Know: Take a Crystal Palace Walking Tour or a Wild Cave Expedition Tour, where you can get an up-close look at the undeveloped sections of the cave.